Hyacinths: A Treat for the Senses

-Hyacinths are some of the most versatile spring-blooming flowers.
-Their fabulous, colorful blooms bring a sweet fragrance to the garden, pairing well with almost any other spring-bloomer.
-Hyacinths grow well in pots and can be chilled and forced to bloom indoors in the colder months.
+Hyacinths are some of the most versatile and easy to grow spring-blooming flowers.
+Their early-season blooms are a favorite food source for bees that are just waking up from their winter hibernation.
+Brightly colorful blooms bring a sweet fragrance to the garden, pairing well with other spring flowers such as early Tulips and Daffodils.
+Hyacinths also grow well in pots and can be forced for indoor blooms in winter.

 Forcing Hyacinths to Bloom in the Winter Months

-It's easy to enjoy the sweet fragrance of Hyacinths inside throughout the winter months -- Simply "force" the bulbs into early bloom.
+It's easy to enjoy the sweet fragrance of Hyacinths inside throughout the winter months.